osfanbuff63/muffinhunt-datapack/README.md

 If you find a bug, feel free to create an issue or pull request if you know how to fix it!
 That's always appriciated around here.

 # Dev stuff
-If you have more than one hunter, I highly recommend using the set_worldborder_at_dragon_ender function instead of the set_worldborder_at_juggernaut.
+If you have more than one Juggernaut, I highly recommend using the set_worldborder_at_dragon_ender function instead of the set_worldborder_at_juggernaut.
 If you only have one, it doesn't matter.
+They are the same function.

 # License
 Licensed under the [GNU GPL v3.0](https://opensource.org/licenses/GPL-3.0) license.
 Please see the [LICENSE](LICENSE) file for more information.